zooo/orthopneumovirus/README.md

 * Open group: Everybody can join (so then access full content of that group channel + all other channels this group is @ed) as an "observer" (opt out notification).
 Management is needed for group "full member".
 * Private group: Everybody is a full member (so this unified Slack's "team").
 	* Can somebody leave a private group by herself (should be yes).
+* Everybody is always a one person private group that other people cannot join.
+1-1 conversation stays in each other's private group.

 List of groups for a person is defined by open group / private group, so side bar group list and access right becomes the same thing.
+(Then what about if I am not in a group so it is not in my sidebar but people @ me or my group in that group and I suppose to have access to that information?)

 Then basically we unified group/channel/team with just open and private groups.